What is the best paid traffic for casino affiliates?

 - Data analysis tools: GA4-style analytics, BI dashboards, cohort/LTV analysis

-Performance optimisation and measurement
+Performance optimization and measurement

 - Key metrics to track: CPA, conversion rate, CTR, CR by channel, LTV vs CAC